influxdata/docs-v2/content/telegraf/v1.19/concepts/glossary.md

 Related entries: [collection interval](/telegraf/v1.15/concepts/glossary/#collection-interval), [input plugin](/telegraf/v1.15/concepts/glossary/#input-plugin)

+## external plugin

+Programs built outside of Telegraf that run through the `execd` plugin.
+Provides flexibility to add functionality that doesn't exist in internal Telegraf plugins.
 ## flush interval

 The global interval for flushing data from each output plugin to its destination.